mcdemarco/the-new-kitchen-cookbook/bread/pagnotta.md

 ## Variants

-You can also form the same amount of dough into
+Using the method described above, you can also form the same amount of dough into

 * the single massive loaf from the book (increase time to 40--50 minutes)
-* 12 rolls
+* 12 rolls (reduce time to 20--30 minutes)
 * a reasonable loaf plus 6 rolls

-Both rolls and mega-loaves are formed as described above.
-When baking rolls, reduce time to 20--30 minutes.
+You can bake a loaf of bread in a dutch oven (or other heavy pot) instead of on a stone, and skip the steam (because it steams itself in there).
+During the last rise, preheat the oven to 450° with the covered pot inside instead of the other equipment.
+At baking time, uncover the pot to lower the bread into it using the parchment paper.
+Bake 35 minutes covered for the single massive loaf (half size), or 25 minutes for the reasonably-sized loaf.
+Uncover and bake for an additional 15 minutes, or until it sounds done.
+Lift out with the parchment paper and cool on a rack as usual.
+Be careful with the hot pot and lid, and don't use pots or lids with plastic handles.